logigearcorp/docs.testarchitect.com/content/user-guide/tests/creating-a-test-folder/_index.md

 A new test folder appears as a node under the **Tests** node.
 You now have a folder to contain your tests, or a subset of them.

-**Tip:** You can also create a test folder inside another test folders.
+{{<tip>}} You can also create a test folder inside another test folders.
 There is no practical limit to the depth at which test folders may extend.

 ![](/images/TA_Help/Images/ug_folderontree.png)